artismarti/recruit/questions.md

 ## Do you have a learning and development budget?
 If so, what are your policies around this?

 ## What kind of bennefits do you offer?
 Please go into detail about these and include pension schemes, private health care and life insurance.

+## What challenges do you think a non-male developer faces in addition to being a competent, up-to date developer